Tsushima Island: Modern period

 An imperial ordinance in July 1899 established Izuhara, Sasuna, and Shishimi as open ports for trading with the United States and the United Kingdom.

 During the Russo-Japanese War in 1905, the Russian Baltic Fleet under Admiral Rozhestvensky, after making an almost year-long trip to East Asia from the Baltic Sea, was crushed by the Japanese under Admiral Togo Heihachiro at the Battle of Tsushima.
 The Japanese third squadron (cruisers) began shadowing the Russian fleet off the tip of the south island and followed it through the Tsushima Strait where the main Japanese fleet awaited.
-The battle began at slightly east-northeast of the northern island around midday, and ended to its north a day later when the Japanese surrounded the Russian Fleet.
+The battle began at slightly east-northeast of the northern island around midday and ended to its north a day later when the Japanese surrounded the Russian Fleet.
 Japan won a decisive victory.

 From 1948 to 1949, due to the Jeju uprising, and its resulting suppression and massacre by anti-communist Korean forces, thousands of Jeju residents fled to Japan via Tsushima.

 In 1950, the South Korean government asserted sovereignty over the island based on "historical claims".
-Korea-US negotiations about the Treaty of San Francisco made no mention of Tsushima Island.
+Korea-US negotiations about the Treaty of San Francisco made no mention of Tsushima.
 After this, the status of Tsushima as an island of Japan was re-confirmed.
 While the South Korean government has since relinquished claims on the island, some Koreans (including some members of the Korean parliament) have periodically attempted to dispute the ownership of the island.

 In 1973, one of the transmitters for the OMEGA-navigation system was built on Tsushima.
 It was dismantled in 1998.

 Today, Tsushima is part of Nagasaki Prefecture, Japan.
 On 1 March 2004, the six towns on the island – Izuhara, Mitsushima, Toyotama, Mine, Kamiagata, and Kamitsushima – were merged to create the city of Tsushima.
 About 700 Japan Self-Defense Forces personnel are stationed on the island to watch the local coastal and ocean areas.
+The island is also the site of dozens of lighthouses as well as smaller beacons.